netmiddlewares/NetMiddlewares.Guid/README.md

 # NetMiddlewares.Core.Guid
-.NET Core middleware to genearet an Guid and add it to the Request and Response headers
+.NET Core middleware to generate an Guid and add it to the Request and Response headers

 # How to use